It was a fantastic weekend in Indianapolis at the NCAA March Madness Final Four.

-The city of Indianapolis was a great place to visit, the event of the NCAA Final Four was incredible and the basketball was superb.
+The city of Indianapolis was a great place to visit, the event, the NCAA Final Four, was incredible, and the basketball was superb.

-While I was sitting in the stands watching the Duke Blue Devils celebrate the National Championship, I began to reflect on what I learned over the weekend.
+I began reflecting on what I learned over the weekend while sitting in the stands watching the Duke Blue Devils celebrate the National Championship.

 5 Things that I Learned when Watching Butler & Duke University While at the 2010 NCAA Final Four in Indianapolis